 XIFAXAN tablets can be taken with or without food

 You can be retreated up to 2 times if symptoms come back

-In clinical studies, the most common side effects of XIFAXAN were:
+In clinical studies, the most common side effects with XIFAXAN for IBS-D were: